tebe372/MCW-Media-AI/Hands-on lab/HOL unguided - Media AI.md

 #### Tasks to complete

-1. Create an Azure Function that can be called by the Azure Logic App
+1. Create an Azure Function that can be called by the Azure Logic App.

 #### Exit criteria

 -   A new Azure Function was created.

-    -   It accepts **"documentId"** and **"videoId"** parameters so it can integrate with Cosmos DB and Video Indexer
+    -   It accepts **"documentId"** and **"videoId"** parameters so it can integrate with Cosmos DB and Video Indexer.

 ### Task 2: Update Cosmos DB document with video processing state

 #### Tasks to complete

-1. Code the Azure Function so it can update the Cosmos DB document for the video with the current **Processing State** for the video within Azure Video Indexer
+1. Code the Azure Function so it can update the Cosmos DB document for the video with the current **Processing State** for the video within Azure Video Indexer.

 #### Exit criteria

--   The Azure Function has an **Input binding,** so it can read and write the document for the **documentId** passed to the function from the Logic App
+-   The Azure Function has an **Input binding,** so it can read and write the document for the **documentId** passed to the function from the Logic App.

--   The document is updated to contain the **videoId** property
+-   The document is updated to contain the **videoId** property.

 ### Task 3: Update video state when processing is complete

 #### Tasks to complete

-1. Update the Azure Logic App to integrate the Azure Function that was created
+1. Update the Azure Logic App to integrate the Azure Function that was created.

 #### Exit criteria

--   The Azure Logic App calls the Azure Function (by passing **documentId** and **videoId**) periodically while the video is processing to update status, as well as calling it again when processing is completed
+-   The Azure Logic App calls the Azure Function (by passing **documentId** and **videoId**) periodically while the video is processing to update status, as well as calling it again when processing is completed.

 ## Exercise 5: Add video player to front-end application